Ancient Ephesus & the Virgin Mary's House

 The Marble Road, which runs between the theatre and the Celsus Library, is part of a sacred walkway that leads you to the Celsus Library and Hadrian's Temple.
 The temple was dedicated in AD 118 to Hadrian, Artemis and the people of Ephesus.
 This impressive Corinthian-style temple has beautiful reliefs on the porch, and the Ephesians believed that the Medusa head on the porch would protect the city from its enemies.

 Although this tour is designed not to involve uphill walking, there is extensive walking required at Ephesus.
-Wear comfortable non-skid shoes.
+Ancient Ephesus is not wheelchair accessible.
+Wear comfortable, non-skid walking shoes.
 The use of an audio headset (included) will enhance your tour experience.